9khil/reddplantene/exercises/lesson06/README.txt

-This is an BONUS EXERCICE if you have spare time at the end of the course.
+This is a BONUS EXERCICE if you have spare time at the end of the course.

 This lesson shows you an alternative way to retrieve data from your IoT-device, and how to control it from your mobile phone.
 Create a NEW PROJECT before starting this lesson (do not base this lesson on your previous lessons in this course)